 Q: What is and is not counted towards the data usage?

 A: Any task using the Internet is counted.
-This include checking email, surfing the Internet, uploading and downloading documents, pictures and files, downloading and streaming music and movies, gaming, online chat, visiting social media sites, and VOIP telephone service.
+This includes checking email, surfing the Internet, uploading and downloading documents, pictures and files, downloading and streaming music and movies, gaming, online chat, visiting social media sites, and VOIP telephone service.
 Cable ONE Phone service data is not counted as part of data usage.

 Q: What is a usage meter?